 Table 1 summarises the data employed in the analysis.
-About 20 % of products (in general and for the non-extractive category) were exported with a comparative advantage (i.e., an RCA equal to or above 1).
-In the case of extractive products, this is slightly higher, as 23 % of exports showed a comparative advantage.
+About 20% of products (in general and for the nonextractive category) were exported with a comparative advantage (i.e., an RCA equal or above to 1).
+In the case of extractive products, this is slightly higher, as 23% of exports showed comparative advantage.